awsdocs/aws-client-vpn-user-guide/doc_source/client-vpn-connect-macos.md

 ## Troubleshooting<a name="client-vpn-connect-macos-troubleshooting"></a>

-The AWS\-provided client stores log files and configuration files in the following location on your device:
+The AWS provided client stores log files and configuration files in the following location on your device:

 ```
 /Users/username/.config/AWSVPNClient/